Hip Dysplasia In Dogs: What Is It & How Do We Treat It?

-In young pups, balance rest with exercise and avoid climbing stairs.
+- For young pups, try to balance rest with exercise and avoid climbing stairs.

 3. Feed a complete and balanced diet.

-Don’t add extra supplements without consulting a veterinary nutritionist.
+- Don’t add extra supplements without consulting a veterinarian or veterinary nutritionist.

 How To Treat Hip Dysplasia

-Keeping the dog warm also provides great relief from pain caused by muscle spasm.
+Keeping the dog warm also provides great relief from pain caused by muscle spasms.

 There are many joint supplements on the market and making a detailed list of these involving pros and cons is a topic for another day.